 Bike racks are provided at the front of the school.
 All bikes and scooters should be locked in the bike racks and left there until time for students to return home.
 Please discuss bike safety with your child before allowing him or her to ride to and from school.
-Wheeled items such as skateboards, rollerblades or wheeled shoes are allowed inside the school on the nor playground.
+Wheeled items such as skateboards, rollerblades, or wheeled shoes are not allowed inside the school nor on the playground.